Tourist helicopter crashes in Russian crater lake; 8 missing

 The Mi-8 is a two-engine helicopter designed in the 1960s.
 It has been used widely in Russia, ex-Soviet countries and many other nations.

-The area where the crash occurred can only be reached by helicopters and the fog was complicating rescue efforts, the RIA Novosti reported.
-Several local emergency workers, including three divers, were conducting rescue efforts, it said.
+The area where the crash occurred can only be reached by helicopters, and fog complicated rescue efforts, the RIA Novosti reported.
+A total of 15 rescuers, including six divers, were involved in the rescue operation, according to Interfax.

 Kamchatka, the pristine peninsula which is home to numerous volcanoes is known for its rugged beauty and rich wildlife.
 The Kronotsky reserve, which has Russia's only geyser basin, is a major tourist attraction on Kamchatka and helicopters regularly carry tourists there.